cocotb/cocotb/docs/source/quickstart.rst

 -----------------

 .. warning::
-    Python runners and associated APIs are an experimental feature and subject to change.
+    Python runner and associated APIs are experimental and subject to change.

 An alternative to :ref:`quickstart_makefile` is to use the :class:`cocotb_tools.Runner`, or "runner" for short.